 Search Menu

-Ice Cubes Are Generally Safe for Dogs
+Are Ice Cubes Safe for Dogs?

-Since ice cubes are simply frozen water, and they offer many benefits to many dogs.
-For example, if you have a teething puppy, a bowl of ice cubes can offer enrichment while also soothing discomfort.
 Offering ice cubes can also prevent dehydration in dogs who need encouragement to drink water.
 “I personally have placed ice cubes in my dogs’ water bowls when we are traveling, in an effort to encourage them to drink more water,” adds Dr. Klein.

 German Shorthaired Pointer puppy sitting in a pen outdoors.